nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/sentrynodemanual/_index.md

     ulimit -Sn 4096
     {{< /highlight>}}

-12. Before proceeding to start up our Sentry Node for the first time we will need to install some monitoring software to see what it is doing once active.
+12. Before proceeding to start up our Sentry Node for the first time we will need to install some live monitoring software to see what it is doing once active.

-    So we are first going to install some prerequisites for the monitoring software, and then install the software itself.

-    We do this by entering the following group of commands
-    {{< highlight bash "linenos=table,style=witchhazel" >}}
-    sudo apt-get update
-    sudo apt-get -q install golang -y
-    {{< /highlight>}}

-13. With these prerequisites installed we can now download and extract the monitoring software to a good location to use it in future.

     We do this by entering the following group of commands
     {{< highlight bash "linenos=table,style=witchhazel" >}}